Manager's guide to robotic process automation

 Phase 1: Discovery

-Discovery is the first and most critical phase of RPA implementation.
+Discovery is the first and most critical phase of RPA project life cycle.
 In this phase, automation experts supported by technologies like AI select the process that should be automated and define the governance to build solid foundations for the entire procedure.

 During the discovery phase, companies must focus on their unique requirements when deciding whether a process is a good candidate for automation.
 For selected processes, RPA analysts perform detailed examinations to assess their complexity.
 In the meantime, the automation architect and business team collaborate to create a high-level implementation plan (or a robotic process automation strategy).